 Anyone with permission to create appointments can book an appointment type of 'Recall'.

 Senior user categories, such as such as Principal Doctor, Senior Receptionist, and Practice Manager can cancel a Recall appointment.
 Users in the Practice nurse category can also cancel a Recall appointment.

-Contact a patient and book a recall appointment
+Book a recall appointment

 Practice staff can book an appointment at any time from the appointment book and set the Appointment type to 'Recall'.
 However, appointments booked from the Followup Inbox are automatically Recall type appointments.

 - Select Clinical > Follow up inbox from the main menu or Bp Premier.